 EIG Scholarship Award & Conference Presentation

 Following peer review of their research findings, recipients may be eligible for an EIG Scholarship Award as a certificate of satisfactory completion.
-They will also be expected to present their findings, either orally or as a poster, at an EIG Conference, where they will receive their award.
+They will also be expected to present their findings, either orally or as a poster, at an EIG Conference or event, where they will receive their award.